 Store shallow items, such as cutting boards and platters, upright.
 Even narrow spaces next to your range or your sink can be used in this manner.
 Use dividers to separate items for easier retrieval.

 Perpendicular countertops result in extra-deep corners that often go to waste.
 Put this area to work storing small appliances.
-Install a door that slides down to conceal the contents.
+Here, sleek bamboo cabinet doors conceal the cabinet's contents.

 Fill in the space under a cooktop with a tilt-out tray for spices and rollout trays for pots and pans.
 Or, slide in a movable cart with shelves to accommodate cooking equipment.